Small Claims Court

 Civil Litigations represents you at all small claims court hearings including:

 - Settlement Conferences

 - Garnishee Hearings

 Do you have a settlement conference scheduled?
 Do you think it is no big deal?
 Think again.
 At Civil Litigations your paralegal knows the importance of a settlement conference.
-Often, this is the most important hearing in the Small Claims Court process.
+It is the most important hearing in the Small Claims Court process.

-Ten reasons why a settlement conference may be the most important hearing in a small claims court case:
+Ten reasons why a settlement conference is the most important hearing in a small claims court case:

 - Listen to the opposing side.
 Try to see the case from their point of view.
 A good legal representative tries to see the case from their opponent’s point of view.
 This helps them better assess the strengths and weaknesses of their client’s case.

 - The judge at a settlement conference may make suggestions to both sides regarding what they can do to better prepare for trial.
 (See Small Claims Court Rule 13.03(1)(d))

 - This is your chance early in a small claims court proceeding to try to settle the case, before you spend a lot of time and money preparing for trial.